Recommended resources for indie authors

 Additional eBook Services

 If words like formatting, uploading, keywords and metadata leave you cold, then you can hire an eBook service company to do all this for you.
-Below are South African companies which can assist with a variety of services, as well as a few websites that every indie author should know.
+Below are some additional resources to assist you, as well as a few websites that every indie author should know.